joe-reed/adr-tips/README.md

 Paint a rich picture of the business context to allow for full recall and understanding in the future.

-An exhaustive list of drivers means someone reading in the future can supersede the decision, confident that they aren't missing anything.
+An exhaustive list of drivers means a future reader can supersede the decision, confident that they aren't missing anything.

 ### Stick to factual statements ✅
 Try to avoid opinions.
 If opinions _were_ what led to the decision, call them out as such.